wofsauge/IsaacDocs/docs/faq/faq.md

 It can be pretty annoying to swap back and forth between using periods and colons.
 If this part of Lua bothers you, you can try programming mods in TypeScript using the [:material-language-typescript:IsaacScript](https://isaacscript.github.io/) framework.
 (In TypeScript, you invoke every function with a period, which is consistent and very difficult to mess up.)

+### What does the "[INFO] - [warn] item pool ran out of repicks" message mean in the "log.txt" file?

+This message means that the game attempted to get a new random collectible type from an item pool, but the item pool was all out of items.
+When an item pool is depleted like this, the game reverts to getting a random collectible from the Treasure Room pool instead, since that is the default pool.
+In the case that the Treasure Room pool itself was depleted, then the game will return `CollectibleType.COLLECTIBLE_BREAKFAST` instead.

+If your mod is causing this message, it is likely a sign that you have a problem in your logic somewhere.
+Perhaps you are spawning a ton of random collectibes by accident.
+You might also want to examine the logic in any `MC_PRE_GET_COLLECTIBLE` or `MC_POST_GET_COLLECTIBLE` callbacks.

 ## Communication

 These are some tips on how to improve communication.